alemart/speedy-vision/README.md

 `Speedy.FeatureDetector.ORB(): SpeedyFeatureDetector`

 Speedy includes an implementation of ORB.
-It is an efficient solution that first finds keypoints in scale-space and then compute the descriptors for feature matching.
+It is an efficient solution that first finds keypoints in scale-space and then computes descriptors for feature matching.
 The following additional properties are available:

 * `depth: number`.
 An integer between `1` and `4` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
 Defaults to `3`.
 * `quality: number`.
 A value between `0` and `1`, as in the Harris detector.
 This is an alternative to `sensitivity`.